kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/using-the-cli.md

 The service ID is printed upon inspecting an enclave.

+The `-f` flag can also be added to continue following the logs, similar to `tail -f`.

 ### Run commands inside a service container
 You might need to get access to a shell on a given service container.
 To do so, run: